lucadelu/pyModis/docs/source/index.rst

    pymodis/modules

-We acknowledge the `Fondazione Edmund Mach`_ for promoting the development of and contribution to free and open source software.
+We acknowledge the `Fondazione Edmund Mach`_ for promoting the development of free and open source software.

 ..
 Indices and tables
    ==================